8 Crucial Items You Need to Know Before Rolling Over Your 401(k) or Company Sponsored Retirement Plan

-- Required Minimum Distributions: Once an individual reaches age 70½, the rules for both employer plans and IRAs require the periodic withdrawal of certain minimum amounts, known as a required minimum distribution.
-If a person is still working at age 70½, however, he or she generally is not required to make required minimum distributions from his or her current employer’s plan, thus deferring the income taxes on those distributions for longer.
+- Required Minimum Distributions: Once an individual reaches age 72, the rules for both employer plans and IRAs require the periodic withdrawal of certain minimum amounts, known as a required minimum distribution.
+If a person is still working at age 72, however, he or she may not be required to make required minimum distributions from his or her current employer’s plan, thus deferring the income taxes on those distributions for longer.

 - Employer Stock: If you hold employer stock within your employer retirement plan, please proceed with extreme caution.
 Not only might it be a concentrated position potentially carrying unnecessary risk, but if it has appreciated, you should be aware of a possible tax reducing strategy.
 The consequence of simply rolling the appreciated stock to an IRA or keeping it in the plan is that distributions will be taxed as ordinary income, just like any other asset distributed.
 However, if a rollover meets certain requirements you might only be required to pay capital gains tax (as opposed to ordinary income tax) on the difference between the appreciated value of the stock when you sell it and the basis (what you initially acquired the shares of stock for) which can significantly reduce your tax burden on the appreciated employer stock.
 I will plan to expand on this NUA topic (Net Unrealized Appreciation) another time.